kimeckert/ESP32-RMT-server/README.md

 # Commands

-The commands closely follow the RMT register/RAM definitions:
+The commands closely follow the RMT register/RAM definitions.
+Refer to the ESP32 documentation at http://esp32.net/
 * __c,[div],[high,low]__
   * Sets the channel clock frequency and the carrier clock frequency and duty cycle.
   * __[div]__: div_cnt, RMT counter clock divider.
 Text representation of an integer between 1 and 255, inclusive.